 Detectability of the SBM in Phys.
 Rev. E and more!

-So, two short news.
+Two short news.

 First, “Finite size analysis of the detectability limit of the stochastic block model” is now published in Phys.
 Rev. E; I’ll upload an updated version to the arXiv soon (after NetSci 2017).
 It is a long paper, so it was a long process.
 I’m glad to see it through!
-Our coolest result are, I believe, 1. the symmetry group of the SBM and 2. our approximation solution of the hypersurface equations.
+Our coolest results are, I believe, 1. the symmetry group of the SBM and 2. our approximation solution of the hypersurface equations.
 The first tells us what transformations of the parameters maintain the difficulty of the detectability/recovery problem, while the second determines the surface of constant detectability in the parameter space.